Designing the Optimal Battery System More Than Price

 The mechanical design of a battery system is both an outside in and an inside out approach as the application’s physical requirements and cell’s physical structure need to be taken into account.
 A properly designed enclosure will insure the system meets performance, safety and financial requirements.
 In addition there can be a lot of specific details required in the battery pack design depending on which cell manufacturer’s product is being used.
 Cell orientation, fusing, cell pressure and mounting techniques are just a few of things that need to be considered when developing a mechanical structure.
 As with the BMS a seasoned team of experts can dramatically reduce development time, last minute changes and the possibility for costly mistakes.
 They can also go a long way to insure transportation and other agency testing are passed on time and on budget.

-The chart below shows how various chemistries from high quality manufacturers compare in a hypothetical motive application.
+The chart shows how various chemistries from high quality manufacturers compare in a hypothetical motive application.
 It also shows how a lithium Titanate solution could be optimized to take advantage of natural machine downtime for opportunity charging (in white).
 While the product has the highest cost per watt hour of the various chemistries the lower total energy and long cycle life make it one of the least expensive options in the application.